Neil Flynn

 Neil Richard Flynn (born November 13, 1960) is an American actor and comedian.
-He is best known for his roles as Janitor on Scrubs and Mike Heck in the ABC comedy series The Middle.
-He has had notable appearances in television series, such as That '70s Show, CSI, and Smallville and the television films It's a Very Merry Muppet Christmas Movie and Wake Up, Ron Burgundy: The Lost Movie.
+After performing with numerous comedy troupes in the Chicago area during the 1980s, he made his film debut in Major League (1989).
+During the 1990s, Flynn had supporting roles in the films Rookie of the Year (1993), The Fugitive (1993), and Magnolia (1999).

-His film career includes appearances in The Fugitive, Home Alone 3, Mean Girls, Indiana Jones and the Kingdom of the Crystal Skull and The Resurrection of Gavin Stone.
-His voice-over work extends to films such as Cloudy with a Chance of Meatballs, TV shows including Bob's Burgers, Buzz Lightyear of Star Command, Clone High, King of the Hill and the Ratchet & Clank video games.
+After a starring voice role as XR on the ABC and UPN animated series Buzz Lightyear of Star Command (2000–2001), Flynn had his breakout with a recurring, later main, role as Janitor on the first eight seasons of the NBC and ABC medical sitcom Scrubs (2001–2009).
+Following his breakout, he had a starring role in the comedy film Hoot (2006) and supporting roles in the films Mean Girls (2004) and Indiana Jones and the Kingdom of the Crystal Skull (2008).

-In 2015, he starred in the DC Comics web series Vixen, set in the Arrowverse.
-In 2019, he starred alongside Natalie Morales in the NBC sitcom Abby's.
+Flynn received further mainstream recognition for his main role as Mike Heck on the ABC sitcom The Middle (2009–2018), which earned him a nomination for the Critics' Choice Television Award for Best Supporting Actor in a Comedy Series in 2016.
+In the late 2010s and 2020s, Flynn starred in the Christian comedy film The Resurrection of Gavin Stone (2017) and had a main role as Fred Herbert on the NBC sitcom Abby's (2019).

-Early life
+Early life and education

 Flynn was born on the south side of Chicago, Illinois.
 He is of Irish descent and was raised in a devout Catholic household.
 He moved to Waukegan, Illinois, at an early age.

-As a student at Waukegan East High School in 1978, he and partner Mike Shklair won an Illinois Individual Events championship for Humorous Duet Acting.
+As a student at Waukegan East High School in 1978, he and Mike Shklair won an Illinois Individual Events championship for Humorous Duet Acting.
 He attended Bradley University in Peoria, Illinois, where he was a member of Sigma Nu fraternity, acted in plays, and participated on the Bradley University Speech Team.

 After graduating in 1982, Flynn returned to Chicago to pursue an acting career.